Need help with booking? Send us a message.

-Explore the Helambu Ama Yangri Trek with Asiana Treks and Tours, a mesmerizing journey through the lush forests and charming villages of Nepal.
+Explore the Helambu Ama Yangri Trek with Asiana Treks, a mesmerising journey through the lush forests and charming villages of Nepal.
 Starting with Kathmandu’s rich cultural heritage, the trek leads from Sundarijal to Chisapani, then onward to Golbhanjyang, Kutumsang, and Tharepati, offering panoramic Himalayan views.
-Experience authentic Tamang and Sherpa village life as you pass Tarkeghang, Ama Yangri, and Sermathan, before descending to Melamchi Pul Bazaar.
+Experience authentic Tamang and Sherpa cultural villages as you pass Tarkeghang, Ama Yangri, and Sermathan, before descending to Melamchi Pul Bazaar.
 The trek concludes with a scenic drive back to Kathmandu along the Friendship Highway, leaving you with unforgettable landscapes, vibrant culture, and memories of Nepal’s serene natural beauty.
+Short trek from Kathmandu.

-Discover the hidden spiritual and natural treasures of Nepal with the Helambu Ama Yangri Trekking Package, offered by Asiana Treks and Tours.
+Discover Nepal's hidden spiritual and natural treasures with the Helambu Ama Yangri Trekking Package from Asiana Treks and Tours.
 This unique 11-day journey blends serene landscapes, rich cultural heritage, and moderate adventure, making it an ideal trek for both novice hikers and seasoned trekkers seeking a quieter route.
 Located just northeast of Kathmandu in the Langtang region, the Helambu region is predominantly inhabited by Hyolmo people—a sub-ethnic group of Sherpas—whose hospitality and cultural vibrancy offer a rich immersive experience.

 The highlight of this trek is the pilgrimage to Ama Yangri Peak (3,771m), a revered spiritual site named after the female deity "Ama Yangri," considered the protector of the Helambu region.
 From its summit, you are rewarded with breathtaking panoramic views of the Langtang, Ganesh Himal, and even glimpses of the Everest range on clear days.
 The trail passes through lush rhododendron forests, traditional villages, Buddhist monasteries, and high alpine meadows, all set against the backdrop of majestic Himalayan peaks.